General-Purpose Models for the Chemical Sciences: LLMs and Beyond: Accelerating Applications

 The gold standard for validation is experimental synthesis, but significant gaps exist between computational generation and laboratory realization.
-Preliminarily, metrics like Tanimoto similarity and Fréchet ChemNet distance \autocite{preuer2018frechet} quantify structural resemblance, which can indicate synthetic feasibility when training data consists of known compounds.
 Retrosynthesis prediction algorithms attempt to bridge this gap by evaluating synthetic accessibility and proposing potential synthesis routes (see \Cref{sec:retrosynthesis}).
 However, these methods still face limitations in accurately predicting real-world synthesizability \autocite{zunger2019beware}.

 \paragraph{Conditional Generation Validation} Beyond establishing the general validity of generated molecules, evaluation methods can assess both their novelty relative to training data and their ability to meet specific design goals.
 For inverse design tasks, such as optimizing binding affinity or solubility, the \textit{de novo} molecule generation benchmark GuacaMol differentiates between \textit{distribution-learning} (e.g., generating diverse, valid molecules) and \textit{goal-directed} optimization (e.g., rediscovering known drugs or meeting multi-objective constraints) \autocite{brown2019guacamol}.
 In the materials paradigm, frameworks such as \modelname{MatBench Discovery} evaluate analogous challenges such as stability, electronic properties, and synthesizability, but adapt metrics to periodic systems, such as energy above hull or band gap prediction accuracy\autocite{riebesell2025framework}.
-Recently, they introduced the \enquote{discovery acceleration factor}, which quantifies how effective a model is at finding stable structures relative to a random baseline.